 I strongly suggest that you read through this lab before doing it.
 Making a good network diagram will help you immensely.
 Start with the diagram below and add to it as you design and implement the end-to-end solution.

 Supplies

-- VMWare Server 1.08 or higher - 192 VMs: Frodo, Elrond or Celebrian, Legolas or Arwen, and Sauron
+- VMWare Server 1.08 or higher

+- 192 VMs: Frodo, Elrond, Arwen, and Sauron

-• Virtual networks: VMnet3 (Rivendell) and VMnet4 (Mordor)
+- Virtual networks: VMnet3 (Rivendell) and VMnet4 (Mordor)

 Preconfiguration